History of Randolph, Tennessee: Randolph United Methodist Church

-The town of Randoph was established either in 1823 or a few years later, in 1827 or 1828 by early settlers.
+The town of Randolph was established either in 1823 or a few years later, in 1827 or 1828 by early settlers.
 In 1834, Reverend Samuel R. Davidson became the first pastor at Randolph.
 He was appointed by the Tennessee Conference of the United Methodist Church.
 The Tennessee Conference is an organ of the church focussed on "developing principled Christian leaders for the church" and also appoints leadership roles in the church.
 After his appointment as a pastor of the community, a congregation formed around Davidson and built a church at Randolph.
 Almost 20 years after the Civil War had ended, the second church at Randolph was built by the congregation in 1883.
 In 1953, construction of a new church building was completed on the second Chickasaw Bluff.
 The building was remodeled in 1975 and serves as a place of worship for the Methodist congregation of Randolph as of 2008.

 The United Methodist Church at Randolph had 78 pastors as of 1983.
 William Clyde Martin (1893–1984) was born in Randolph and grew up in the Methodist community of the town.
 Martin would later serve as a bishop of the Methodist Episcopal Church South, The Methodist Church and the United Methodist Church.
 He also distinguished himself in military service during World War II in the Pacific as a Methodist pastor.
 Later in his life he would become President of the Methodist Council of Bishops.
 Bishop Martin retired in 1964 and died in 1984.

 In 2008, Reverend Thomas M. Yoder and Reverend Ben Rainey are the appointed pastors at the Randolph Methodist community.
 Randolph United Methodist Church is located at 98 Ballard Slough Road.
 The worship attendance for the church is reported as 76 members of the congregation on the average.